bkorecic/curriculum/english.typ

   date: [January 2022 -- February 2022],
   description: (
     [Modernization of a C++ project.],
-    [Reimplementation of compression and search algorithms for large string dictionaries.]
+    [Reimplementation of compression and search algorithms for large string dictionaries.], ),
-  )
 )

 #entry(